3llique/3llique/README.md

 I'm an IT Professional with a Bachelor of Science in Information Technology!
+I am currently finishing my MBA: IT Management degree and will be attending University of Washington for my Cyber Risk Management Certificate in Winter of 2026!

 ## Objective

-I'm seeking to leverage my hands-on experience with security tools and frameworks to contribute effectively to a Security Operations Center (SOC) or a GRC team, ensuring robust threat detection, incident response, and regulatory compliance.
+I'm seeking to leverage my hands-on experience with security tools and frameworks to contribute effectively to a Security Operations Center (SOC), Privacy Engineering team, or GRC team to ensure robust threat detection, incident response, and regulatory compliance.

 ## Skills